Make a custom granola chocolate parfait with this dessert!

-- In a large saucepan over medium, add cocoa powder, sugar, cornstarch and salt.
+In a large saucepan over medium heat, add cocoa powder, sugar, cornstarch and salt.
 While mixing, gradually add milk.
 Whisk until all is incorporated.

-- Add liqueur, chocolate chips and vanilla, continue whisking for one minute and mixture is smooth.
+Add liqueur, chocolate chips and vanilla.
+Continue whisking for one minute and the mixture is smooth.

-- Place in a covered bowl and place in refrigerator for at least one hour.
-Layer in parfait.
+Place in a covered bowl and place in fridge for at least one hour.

-- Layer pudding and granola.
-Top with more chocolate chips and whipped cream if desired.
+When ready to serve, layer pudding and granola.
+Top with more chocolate chips and whipped cream of desired.